Our ‘Second Time’ Wingwalking Loop-the-Loop Experience

 £399.00 per person

-For those who have performed their ‘First Time’ Wingwalking Experience with us, you qualify for our advanced ‘Second Time’ Loop-the-Loop Wingwalking Experience including full aerobatics… this is one of THE most extreme things you will ever do in your life.
+For those who have performed their ‘First Time’ Wingwalking Experience with us, you qualify for our advanced ‘Second Time’ Loop-the-Loop Wingwalking Experience.
+This mind blowing full aerobatic wingwalk provides the adrenaline rush our Professional Team thrive on during their performances.
+Try a barrel roll, stall turn, Cuban eight and loop.
+This is one of THE most extreme things you will ever do in your life.

 Our pilots will all perform thrilling, high energy, manoeuvres such as high speed dips, dives, steep climbs and 90 degree banked turns, your body will experience both positive and negative G-force AND the full force of the wind, up to 150mph.
 You will be totally weightless during some parts of the flight, at other times you will weigh 3 times your body weight!
 Everyone should experience this at some point in their lives.